 Procrastinating on goal setting, not only robs you of proper research and forward planning, it often leads to rushed and unfocused steps that aren’t in alignment with your real aspirations.
 This is why the best time to create goals is when you have time to really think.

 2023 Career Goals – Key Points to Put Your Career Plan in Motion

 Grab a coffee, pen, paper, or whatever you need to get started on this vital step in your life and career.

 1. Set Realistic, Specific, and Measurable Career Goals

-You will need to have a vision, daily goals, strategic year plan, and use many of your characteristics.
-Many studies have shown a direct correlation between setting specific career goals and finding greater success.
+You will need to have a vision, daily goals, and strategic year plan and use many of your characteristics.
+Many studies have shown a direct correlation between setting specific career goals and finding tremendous success.

 - Goal setters are shown to be more productive because their goals keep them accountable.